zuriscript/ngx-signal-immutability/README.md

 - Supports interoperability with rxjs observables, which may relay on a stream of immutable values (see `buffer`, `shareReplay`, etc.)
 - Allows for accumulation of singal emmited values over time
+- Signal consumers operate on their individual copies, effectively eliminating various potential concurrent pitfalls
 - Helps following unidirectional dataflow principle
 - More closely adheres to the principles of the functional programming paradigm, enhancing predictability in state modification (matter of taste)
 - Improved signal state change detection, since modification of a signal only then fires a changed event notification if the new value is an actual new object

+## Performance Considerations

+As later observed in the usage section, this library provides two methods for achieving signal immutability:

+1. The first method involves making a `Writable Signal` immutable, resulting in the creation of a new object with every mutation.
+While this approach may introduce a potential performance dip in computationally intensive scenarios, its advantages, as listed above, often outweigh this concern, particularly when considering signals as part of the application state.
+2. Alternatively, `derived signals` can be made immutable without affecting the source (writable) signal, thus eliminating the need for immutable updates.
+This ensures that consumers without access to the source signal cannot modify its value.
+In this case, the only expected overhead would relate to deep freezing, which can be disabled for production purposes.

+As a rule of thumb: If you find yourself mutating signal values within computationally intensive procedures, such as deep within deeply nested for-loops, you may want to avoid using writable immutable signals.
+However, it often makes complete sense to employ fully immutable signals or, at the very least, opt for the second variant, which involves making derived signals immutable.

 ## Installation